catherinetkl/Programming-knowledgehut/programming-basics/bash_scripting.md

 VARIABLE_NAME=$(command)
 ```
 ### Exit Status/Return Code
+Use exit status to make a decision or perform a different action based on exit status
 Every command returns an exit status, ranging from 0 to 255\
 0 = success\
 Other than 0 = error condition\